hoodadfarhad/Chef-Notes/README.md

 ⚠️ **Attention**

-This application is for practice purposes only and does not use a database.
+This application is for practice purposes only and **does not use a database**.
 All data is stored in memory, meaning that when the server refreshes, all notes will be lost.

 **Technologies Used** 🛠️